How the widget works

 Once your developers have added the embed code and properly tied it to something in your website/application (such as a button, link, etc.), your readers will be able to use the widget.

-Note: by default, the widget will not inherit the CSS styling of your knowledge base, but the CSS styling of the website or application that you've embedded it in.
-So you may need to have your developers update your website/application styles to style the widget.
+The widget won't inherit the CSS styling of your knowledge base, but the CSS styling of the website or application that you've embedded it in.
+So you may need to have your developers update your website/application styles to style elements of the widget.

-If you want to set a list of recommended articles for pages in your website/application, see: Pages to Recommend On (Contextual Help)
+If you want to set a list of recommended articles for pages in your website/application, refer to Use the Modern Widget for Contextual Help.